molevolworkshop/molevolworkshop.github.io/applets/dpp.md

 <br/>

 ## Description
 Imagine you have 4 coins (A, B, C, and D) that have potentially different propensities for coming up heads on any given flip (you can set the true propensities for each coin using the drop-down controls).
 This applet demonstrates how you can use a Dirichlet Process Prior (DPP) to automatically cluster coins into groups.

 If all 4 coins have p = 0.5 and you flip them a sufficient number of times, the ABCD (all in one group) configuration should have the highest posterior probability.

-If coins A and B have p = 0.2 and coins C and D have p = 0.8, then (given sufficient flips) the configuration AB|CD should have the highest probability.
+If coins A and B have p = 0.2 and coins C and D have p = 0.8, then (given sufficient flips) the configuration AB\|CD should have the highest probability.

 The concentration parameter alpha determines how much clustering is encouraged by the prior: small values of alpha lead to fewer groups, while large values of alpha encourage placing each coin in its own group.

 Run the applet without data (all coins have n = 0) to see the prior (e.g. try changing alpha while n = 0).
 Now flip the coins a few hundred times to see the effect of information being added via the likelihood.

+The small histogram in the lower right corner shows the distribution of p, the propensity to land heads on any given flip.
+This distribution is Beta(2,2) in the prior, but note how information in the data can easily make it bimodal or multimodal.

+Notes:
-Note: if nothing seems to happen when you press the shortcut keys, click on the lavender plot box so that the app has the keyboard focus.
-Hold down the shift key while using the arrow keys to modify alpha so that the browser does not scroll at the same time.
+* If nothing seems to happen when you press the shortcut keys, click on the lavender plot box so that the app has the keyboard focus
+* Hold down the shift key while using the arrow keys to modify alpha so that the browser does not scroll at the same time

 ## Acknowledgements

-This applet makes use of [d3js](https://d3js.org/) and the lgamma function from [picomath](http://picomath.org/javascript/gamma.js.html).
+This applet makes use of [d3js](https://d3js.org/) and the lgamma function from [John D. Cook](https://www.johndcook.com/blog/stand_alone_code/).
 Please see the
 [GitHub site](https://github.com/molevolworkshop/molevolworkshop.github.io/tree/master/assets/js)
 for details about licensing.